Borgor-Chefs/CompTIA-Notes/security/physical/Access Control Vestibules.md

     - [[RFID|RFID]]
     - magnetic swipe (think credit card swipe)
 - pin machines with a keyboard
+- biometric security
     - fingerprint reader
     - retinal scan
-- human security
+- human security (security guards)

 There can be a combination of the above, say a pin machine & keycard reader built into one where: